By Vlad Cuc, specialist in company formation matters in Singapore

 Section 12 in the Income Tax provides a definition for structured products on which a Singapore company must pay withholding taxes.

 You can request our accounting services for the computation of withholding taxes in the city-state.
-Our local agents can also assist with the company registration procedure in Singapore.
+Our local agents can also assist with the company formation procedure in Singapore.

 The following rates apply when paying withholding taxes in Singapore: